jterhark/cs528-proj2-terhark/docs/build.md

 # Build
 > Note: This set of instructions was created using Unity 2019.2

+The simplest way of running the application is to download and extract the release on github (located [here](https://github.com/jterhark/cs528-proj2-terhark/releases)).
+The following instructions describe building from the source code.

 1. Download the source code, available [here](https://github.com/jterhark/cs528-proj2-terhark)
 2. Open in Unity
 3. Open the `Universe` scene located in `Assets/Scenes`.